-Ensuring that figures/images are properly formatted prior to journal submission saves time, effort (and money) for both SME and clients.
+Ensuring that figures/images are properly formatted prior to journal submission saves time, effort, and money.
 Manuscripts that are submitted with improper formatting are often sent back to the author for revision, potentially weeks after the manuscript was first submitted.
 Image editing/manipulation can be a technically challenging task and requires a high level of attention to detail.
-Once you have finished editing the figures/images, it is helpful to double-check for errors.
-Watch for small, easily-overlooked requirements.